A Monosemantic Attribution Framework for Stable Interpretability in Clinical Neuroscience Transformer-Based Language Models: LM-Based External Semantic Evaluation of Attribution-Derived Tokens from the Proposed Framework

 \textbf{Setup.} To assess the clinical relevance of our attribution framework and, in particular, the contribution of the SAE layer in producing monosemantic and diagnostically coherent explanations, we performed an auxiliary evaluation across three cohorts (Binary ADNI, Binary BrainLAT, and three-class ADNI).
 For each test sample, we extracted the top 50\% most influential token attributions from TEO without SAE, TEO with SAE, and TEO-UMAP, and constructed class-specific CSV files in which highlighted characters for each attribution method were arranged column-wise, with the full character sequence (including the CLS token) provided in the first column to ensure clear sample-level distinction.
 These CSVs were then presented to a large language model (ChatGPT-5.1~\cite{gpt}) under a fixed prompting protocol to yield an external, model-agnostic assessment of the interpretability structure encoded by each explanation space.
+The goal of this experiment is to assess whether the selected high-importance tokens preserve sufficient clinically meaningful structure to support consistent interpretation.
+While language models can infer meaning from partial inputs, this evaluation does not assume faithful reconstruction; instead, it measures the relative interpretability of different explanation methods.

-\textbf{Results.} Across both binary tasks, all three attribution methods correctly identified the pathological Alzheimer's class; however, TEO without SAE consistently fixated on task artefacts (e.g., instruction counts or label-like patterns) rather than clinically meaningful biomarkers, whereas TEO-SAE and TEO-UMAP surfaced coherent neurocognitive indicators, demographic risk factors, and processing-speed impairments.
+\textbf{Results.} Across both binary tasks, all three attribution methods correctly identified the pathological Alzheimer’s class; however, TEO without SAE consistently fixated on task artefacts (e.g., instruction counts or label-like patterns) rather than clinically meaningful biomarkers, whereas TEO-SAE and TEO-UMAP surfaced coherent neurocognitive indicators, demographic risk factors, and processing-speed impairments.
 In the more challenging three-class ADNI setting, the SAE-enabled variants again produced clearer diagnostic separation and more structured biomarker profiles, while TEO without SAE failed to identify pathology or highlight relevant clinical features.
 These results show that using an SAE-driven monosemantic representation substantially strengthens the reliability, diagnostic validity, and clinical interpretability of the resulting attribution signals (see Appendix~B.1.; Figure 4).